Professor Priscilla Harries

 - Appointed member of the Clinical Academic Doctoral Fellowships Panel (former Deputy Chair).

-- Former appointed member of the REF 2021 Subpanel for UoA3 Allied Health, Dentistry, Nursing and Pharmacy.
+- REF 2021 Subpanel for UoA3 Allied Health, Dentistry, Nursing and Pharmacy/Employee of Research England.

 - Chair of the Editorial Board for the British Journal of Occupational Therapy.

-- Chair of the NIHR HTA Prioritisation Committee.
+- Member of the NIHR HTA Prioritisation Committee.

 - Elected Vice-Chair of Council at the Royal College of Occupational Therapists (RCOT).